 Read Bobby Harrington’s review of the Real-Life Discipleship Training Manual by Jim Putman, Avery Willis, Brandon Guindon, and Bill Krause’s to help you decide about using it for your group.

-In this post, I review Jim Putman’s book Real-Life Discipleship Training Manual with Bobby Harrington, founder and CEO of Renew.org and Discipleship.org.
-Bobby is going to give you the main message of the book, his three biggest takeaways, and how you could use this book in discipleship groups.
+In this post, Bobby Harrington and I review Jim Putman’s book Real-Life Discipleship Training Manual.
+Bobby is founder and CEO of Renew.org and Discipleship.org.
+You’ll get the main message of the book, Bobby’s three biggest takeaways, and vital information about using this book in a group.

 You can also read last week’s blog on the Real-Life Discipleship book.

-Bobby Harrington: The main message of this book is that people grow as disciples through phases.
+The main message of this book: people grow as disciples through phases.
 They go from the infant stage to the child stage, to the young adult stage, and then to the parent stage.

 1. The Stages of Growth